 8. Mix it into another design

 It’s a risk to combine the QR Code with a background design.
-It’s possible that people will be unable to see the combination as anything but awkward.
+People may be unable to see the combination as anything but awkward.
 But those who admire it will surely applaud you (at least in their heads) for attempting such a unique and difficult endeavor.

 Max Infeld’s design from Flickr.
 (Source)